-The facilities reported in Table 2 processed the necessary conflict minerals in our products based on responses received from our Surveyed Suppliers as of March 1, 2024.
-As of March 1, 2024, 99% of the reported smelter and refiner facilities are conformant or are participating in a responsible mineral assurance program.
-All smelters and refiners that we know or have reason to believe may source conflict minerals from the Covered Countries and that may not be solely from recycled or scrap sources were conformant to a responsible mineral assurance program as of March 1, 2024.
-We have no reason to believe that any of the reported smelter and refiner facilities directly or indirectly finance or benefit armed groups in the Covered Countries.
+The facilities reported in Table 2 processed the necessary conflict minerals in our products based on responses received from our Surveyed Suppliers as of March 1, 2025.
+As of March 1, 2025, 98% of the reported smelter and refiner facilities are conformant or are participating in a responsible mineral assurance program.
+All smelters and refiners that we know or have reason to believe may source conflict minerals from the Covered Countries and that may not be solely from recycled or scrap sources were conformant to a responsible mineral assurance program as of March 1, 2025.
 We are continuing to engage in the activities described above in "Design of Responsible Minerals Program," and we are continuing to follow up with suppliers that are not meeting our requirements, as well as contacting smelters and refiners that are not yet conformant to a responsible mineral assurance program.
 We are encouraging and assisting such smelters and refiners to become conformant to a responsible mineral assurance program, thus supporting our efforts to build ethical and socially responsible supply chains for our company.